silvcr/MAST30034-Project-1/README.md

 - `preprocessed_data`: Contains all the preprocessed data files.
 - `plots`: Contains all plots and figures
 - `code`: Order to run notebooks:

  1, Extracting and serializing data.
-Some data was manually uploaded, but have links download them.
+Some data was manually uploaded, but have links to download them.

  2, Preprocessing census data.